matter-labs/zksync-lite-docs/docs/faq/README.md

 **zkSync** is a user-centric zkRollup for value transfers created by [Matter Labs](https://matter-labs.io).
 We introduced the [vision for zkSync](https://medium.com/matter-labs/introducing-zk-sync-the-missing-link-to-mass-adoption-of-ethereum-14c9cea83f58) in December 2019.

-**zkRollup** is a trustless blockchain scaling technology driven by the power of succinct zero-knowledge proofs.
+**zkRollup** is a trustless blockchain scaling technology driven by the power of Zero-Knowledge Proofs.
 A few key properties make it unique:

-1. **Security guarantees** are strictly as good as if the funds were placed directly on the mainnet.
+1. **Security guarantees** are strictly as strong as if the funds were placed directly on the mainnet.
 Not only is the operator completely trustless, there is also no need for fraud-proofs, active monitoring by the user, watch-towers, data-notaries, or any other shacky game-theoretical constructions.

-2. **Usability** is in every aspect same or better as on the mainnet. zkRollup supports convenient account model like Ethereum (accounts in zkSync even share Ethereum account addresses).
-Transactions are instantly confirmed.
-Withdrawals can be completed in under 5 minutes (unlike Plasma or optimistic rollup, where exits take a staggering 1 week).
+2. **Usability** is in every aspect as good or better as that of the mainnet. zkRollup supports convenient account model like Ethereum (accounts in zkSync even share addresses with the user's Ethereum accounts).
+Transaction fees can be paid in any token.
+Transactions are instantly confirmed with partial (economic) finality.
+Finally, withdrawals to the mainnet can be completed in under 5 minutes (unlike Plasma or optimistic rollup, where user must deal with a staggering delay of 1 week).

 ## Functionality

-Today, you can use **zkSync** for secure, user-friendly **ETH and ERC20 token transfers** at high volumes (up to 3500 TPS) and a negligible cost per transaction.
-In the near future will become a platform where you can scale your Ethereum smart contracts and dapps with [Zinc](https://medium.com/matter-labs/zinc-update-v0-1-5-open-source-video-from-zksummit-d079dcfd1b15) programming framework.
+Today, you can use zkSync** for **ETH and ERC20 token transfers** at high volumes (up to 3500 TPS) and a negligible cost per transaction.
+In the near future zkSync will turn into a full-fledged DeFi platform, where you can scale your smart contracts using [Zinc](https://github.com/matter-labs/zinc) programming framework.

 In these docs you will find information about the zkSync's functionality, Zero-Knowledge Proofs, zkRollup, differences to other approaches, as well as the [zkSync API developer guide](/dev/).

 ## Project status

-- [Testnet is live on Rinkeby](https://demo.zksync.dev/explorer/) — give it a try, the UI is very simple.
+- [Testnet is live on Rinkeby](https://testnet.zksync.io) — give it a try, the UI is simple and intuitive.
-- Security audits by [ABDK Consulting](https://www.abdk.consulting/) are underway.
+- Security audit by [ABDK Consulting](https://www.abdk.consulting/) is underway.
-- Token transfers on mainnet will be launched as soon as the audits are finished (ETA: end of April 2020).
+- Token transfers on mainnet will be launched as soon as the audits are finished.
 - [Zinc](https://github.com/matter-labs/zinc) smart contract framework is under active development.

 ## Question unanswered?